How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Windows

-Navigate into the QEMU installation directory (%ProgramFiles%\qemu, by default) and run the VM with the following command:
+Navigate to the QEMU installation directory (%ProgramFiles%\qemu, by default) and run the VM with the following command:

 You can deploy a cloud server directly from a vendor-provided cloud-compatible image without creating a local virtual machine first.
 This method is useful if you need to deploy a cloud server from a vendor-provided image that is not available in our catalog and you do not require any customization.
 To do this: